lsst-sqre/sqr-107/index.md

 This approach requires rebuilding and pushing Docker images for every schema change, couples schema updates to application deployments, and results in ephemeral schema storage that is lost on pod restarts.

-**Proposed Solution:** Migrate TAP_SCHEMA to a persistent CloudSQL instance, where Felis loads the schema metadata directly via a Kubernetes Job triggered by Helm hooks during our regular updates via ArgoCD.
+**Proposed Solution:** Migrate TAP_SCHEMA to a persistent CloudSQL instance, where Felis loads the schema metadata directly via a Kubernetes Job triggered by Helm hooks in the Repertoire application during Repertoire deployments via ArgoCD.

 This architecture simplifies schema management by eliminating the containerized TAP_SCHEMA database pod and removing the Docker image build cycle for schema updates.
-Instead of rebuilding containers for every schema change, a lightweight Helm hook job loads YAML schema definitions directly to CloudSQL during ArgoCD deployments.
-The TAP service connects to CloudSQL for schema metadata, gaining better backup, recovery, and monitoring capabilities.
-Although schema updates still flow through Phalanx (by updating schemaVersion), we improve the maintenance overhead and get less coupling between the tap application and the TAP_SCHEMA database.
+Instead of rebuilding containers for every schema change, a lightweight Helm hook job in Repertoire loads YAML schema definitions directly to CloudSQL during Repertoire deployments via ArgoCD.
+The TAP service connects to CloudSQL for schema metadata queries at runtime, gaining better backup, recovery, and monitoring capabilities.
+Schema version configuration is managed by Repertoire, which serves as the single source of truth for TAP_SCHEMA versions and metadata URLs.
+This improves maintenance overhead and decouples TAP service deployments from schema updates.

 **Scope:** This architecture applies to both the QServ and the Postgres backed TAP services (tap & ssotap applications).
 ```